 Invest in a water bottle!

 I, like many others, used to struggle with water intake and constantly trying to increase it.
-I have found that since I bought a water bottle it has been SO much easier.
-I work for a water bottle company called Ion8 Leakproof who’s bottles I use for all my beverages and they are great!
-I have used a picture from my hill walk below!
+Since I bought a water bottle it has been SO much easier.
+I work for a water bottle company called Ion8 who’s bottles I use for all my beverages and they are great!
+Here is a picture from my hill walk below!